danielcsaba/RI_CS_Psych_replication/README.md

 Replication files for Caplin, Csaba, Leahy and Nov: Rational Inattention, Competitive Supply, and Psychometrics

-All analysis done in Python using Jupyter Notebooks.
+All analysis done in Python.
 Data available upon request.